-- Where practicable, the transport of timber by rail and water rather than road; - Nitrogen deposition at ecological areas that are sensitive to nitrogen is not increased; - Ensure that machinery used in forest operations is managed so as to minimise the potential for any offsite air, noise or vibration impacts. - Minimise dust and noise nuisance off site.
+- Where practicable, the transport of timber by rail and water rather than road; - Nitrogen deposition at ecological areas that are sensitive to nitrogen is not increased.
+Where there is a potential for an increase in nitrogen deposition to occur at an ecological site due to Coillte activities, an assessment shall be carried out to ensure that nitrogen deposition is not increased at these sites; - Ensure that machinery used in forest operations is managed so as to minimise the potential for any offsite air, noise or vibration impacts. - Minimise dust and noise nuisance off site.